TheCedarPrince/thecedarprince.github.io/notes/09092022205654-streaming-data-scientists.md

++++
-@def title = "Introduction To Streaming for Data Scientists"
-@def slug = "09092022205654-streaming-data-scientists"
-@def tags = ["archive", "data", "streaming"]
-@def description = "What is streaming data and how it can be used in data science and other applications"

-@def rss_title = "Introduction To Streaming for Data Scientists"
-@def rss_description = "What is streaming data and how it can be used in data science and other applications"
-@def rss_pubdate = Date(2022, 9, 9)
+title = "Introduction To Streaming for Data Scientists" slug = "09092022205654-streaming-data-scientists" tags = ["archive", "data", "streaming"] description = "What is streaming data and how it can be used in data science and other applications" rss_title = "Introduction To Streaming for Data Scientists" rss_description = "What is streaming data and how it can be used in data science and other applications" rss_pubdate = Date(2022, 9, 9)
++++

 Introduction To Streaming for Data Scientists